-The Certificate of Advanced Graduate Studies Program in Educational Administration is housed in the College of Education and Human Development’s Department of Leadership in Education.
-The program is designed for applicants who are seeking Massachusetts licensure as a principal, supervisor/director, or administrator of special education and want to pursue a variety of leadership roles in schools or related institutions.
+The Certificate of Advanced Graduate Studies (CAGS) Program in Educational Administration is housed in the College of Education and Human Development’s Department of Leadership in Education.
+The program is designed for applicants who are seeking Massachusetts licensure as a principal, or administrator of special education and want to pursue a variety of leadership roles in schools or related institutions.
 For those who plan to prepare for top-level positions in educational administration, the program serves as a foundation for further graduate study.

-The program uses a cohort model and accepts students once a year, in the spring, to begin their studies in September.
-Students take two courses each semester for two years, in addition to two courses in the intervening summer.
-Courses are offered to accommodate the educational practitioner – in the late afternoon and evening.
-Summer courses are held in the last two weeks of July and beginning of August.
+- Main Campus – Candidates take two and one half courses each semester for two years, in addition to two courses in the intervening summer.
+Courses are offered in the late afternoon and evening to accommodate the educational practitioner.
+A typical semester schedule might include two content courses on Tuesday evening (4:00 – 9:30 p.m.) and a half-course on alternating Wednesdays (4:00).
+Summer courses are usually held in the last two weeks of July and beginning of August.

 Thirty-six graduate credits are required to complete this program, as follows:

 Courses include a fieldwork component (most of which participants may complete in their own schools), providing hands-on opportunities to shadow administrators, analyze organizational dynamics, and evaluate programs.
-A 500-hour, two-year-long practicum or internship in educational administration is required of all students.
+A 500-hour, two-year-long practicum or internship in educational administration is required of all students seeking licensure.
 Students normally begin their practicum in the first semester and continue adding hours over the next two years (although this schedule may vary with different districts).